lucyannofrota/smap_core/Documentation/Documentation.md

 - index: Index of the vertice
 - pos: postion of the vertice
 - this_thing: Is the thing of the current Vertice.
-Should be a semantic_type::Location
+Should be a semantic_type_t::Location
 - related_things: Linked list of things detected while in the current Vertex Location

 Boost Container: https://www.boost.org/doc/libs/1_80_0/doc/html/container.html